Translation: Translators

-Thus, writes Kasparek, "Translating a text of any complexity, like the performing of a musical or dramatic work, involves interpretation: choices must be made, which entails interpretation.
-Bernard Shaw, aspiring to felicitous understanding of literary works, wrote in the preface to his 1901 volume, Three Plays for Puritans: 'I would give half a dozen of Shakespeare's plays for one of the prefaces he ought to have written.'"

 Translators may render only parts of the original text, provided that they inform readers of that action.
 But a translator should not assume the role of censor and surreptitiously delete or bowdlerize passages merely to please a political or moral interest.

 Translating has served as a school of writing for many an author, much as the copying of masterworks of painting has schooled many a novice painter.
 A translator who can competently render an author's thoughts into the translator's own language, should certainly be able to adequately render, in his own language, any thoughts of his own.
 Translating (like analytic philosophy) compels precise analysis of language elements and of their usage.
 In 1946 the poet Ezra Pound, then at St. Elizabeth's Hospital, in Washington, D.C., advised a visitor, the 18-year-old beginning poet W.S.
 Merwin: "The work of translation is the best teacher you'll ever have."
 Merwin, translator-poet who took Pound's advice to heart, writes of translation as an "impossible, unfinishable" art.

+A translator acts as a bridge between two languages and cultures.
+When he has completed the first draft of a translation, he stands at the bridge's midpoint.
+Only after he has fully converted the vocabulary, idioms, grammar, and syntax of the source text to those of the target language, does he arrive at the bridge's other end.

 Translators, including monks who spread Buddhist texts in East Asia, and the early modern European translators of the Bible, in the course of their work have shaped the very languages into which they have translated.
 They have acted as bridges for conveying knowledge between cultures; and along with ideas, they have imported from the source languages, into their own languages, loanwords and calques of grammatical structures, idioms, and vocabulary.